I have an appointment scheduled at Tri-County Orthopedics, should I keep it?

 We care about the safety of our patients and staff and have taken the following actions:

-- To prevent over-crowding in our waiting room, we may have you wait in your car until we’re ready to see you.
+- To prevent over-crowding in our waiting room, we are asking some patients to wait in the car until they are ready to be seen.

 - We are only allowing one family member to accommodate minors or those patients in need of assistance for ambulation.